raboud/HMSBackend/readme/readme-docker-compose.md

 ## Container build

 * `docker-compose.ci.build.yml`: This file is for starting the build container to build the project using a container that has all needed prerequisites.
-Refer to [corresponding wiki section](https://github.com/dotnet-architecture/eShopOnContainers/wiki/03.-Setting-the-eShopOnContainers-solution-up-in-a-Windows-CLI-environment-(dotnet-CLI,-Docker-CLI-and-VS-Code)#build-the-bits-through-the-build-container-image) for more information.
+Refer to [corresponding wiki section](https://github.com/raboud/HMSBackend/wiki/03.-Setting-the-solution-up-in-a-Windows-CLI-environment-(dotnet-CLI,-Docker-CLI-and-VS-Code)#build-the-bits-through-the-build-container-image) for more information.

-## Files needed to run eShopOnContainers locally
+## Files needed to run HMSBackend locally

-* `docker-compose.yml`: This file contains **the definition of all images needed for running eShopOnContainers**.
+* `docker-compose.yml`: This file contains **the definition of all images needed for running HMSBackend**.
 * `docker-compose.override.yml`: This file contains the base configuration for all images of the previous file

 Usually these two files are using together.
-The standard way to start eShopOnContainers from CLI is:
+The standard way to start HMSBackend from CLI is:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.override.yml
 ```

-This will start eShopOnContainers with all containers running locally, and it is the default development environment.
+This will start HMSBackend with all containers running locally, and it is the default development environment.

-## Files needed to run eShopOnContainers on a remote docker host
+## Files needed to run HMSBackend on a remote docker host

 * `docker-compose.prod.yml`: This file is a replacement of the `docker-compose.override.yml` but contains some configurations more suitable for a "production" environment or when you need to run the services using an external docker host.